-In a world, of chaos and a universe light years from home, Emmakwall Productions brings you –
+In a world, of chaos and uncertainty.
+In a universe trapped light years from home, Emmakwall Productions brings you, this summer –

 (coming to a cinema near you soon)

 In fact I have – and I’m being completely serious – watched trailers that are better than the film they advertise.
 Outlaw for example – that trailer kicked arse!
-I still watch it sometimes now for fun (crazy times) convinced that maybe the film is better than I remember.
+I still watch it sometimes now for fun (crazy times in my household) convinced that maybe the film is better than I remember.
 It’s not – it’s fucking shit, but the trailer makes it look brilliant.

 Back in 2009 I was so deliriously excited with the Inglourious Bastards trailer I called myself the Bear Jew and watched it every day until I got to the cinema to watch it.
-Luckily I loved the film more than the trailer….and it had a duration of over two hours.
-Facebook banned me from calling myself Donnie Donowitz though.
+Luckily I loved the film more than the trailer (and it had a duration of over two hours).

 Not everyone likes trailers I suppose.
-When sitting with a group of friends for a movie night, what do you say when the DVD goes on?
-Are you The Impatient One?
-Are you shouting “skip to the menu!” with a mouth full of M&Ms and a handful of popcorn, or perhaps you quite enjoy watching the trailers, or at least find the extra pre-movie time handy – more time to look for bags of crisps and the TV remote.
+On movie night what do you say when the DVD goes in?
+Are you impatient?
+Are you shouting “skip to the menu!” with a mouth full of M&Ms and a handful of crisps.
+Perhaps you quite enjoy watching the trailers, or at least find the extra pre-movie time handy – more time to look for snacks and the TV remote.
 If I had a pound for every time I’d asked out loud “where’s the TV remote?”
 I would not be in full time employment right now.

-This trailer just takes the piss.
-And the silly person who lives inside my head can’t get enough of it!
-The comments embedded over the top have me in stiches – “it’s difficult with manual transmission!” can be heard as Bond dices with death during a terrifying car stunt.
+This trailer just takes the piss and is very, very silly.
+It’s the comments embedded over the top that I love – “it’s difficult with manual transmission” can be heard as Bond dices with death during a terrifying car stunt.

 This is really well made and makes Mary Poppins look like a creepy villain in a horror movie.
-Excellent effort, very believable.
+Excellent effort and very believable!